Eileen Morgan has a B.S. Degree in Music Education,

 Eileen has been married since 1989 to Patrick Morgan, a karate instructor specializing in Okinawan Martial arts and self defense for adults and children.

-Daughter: plays flute, Taiko, piano, saxophone, guitar, bass
+Plays Taiko, piano, saxophone, flute, guitar and bass